Ktt-Development/docs.kttdevelopment.com/simplehttpserver/README.md

 # Documentation

-Online documentation is only available for versions 03.03.00 or higher.
+The latest documentation is posted online.
+For specific versions you can download the javadocs from releases.

 [Documentation](https://docs.kttdevelopment.com/simplehttpserver)